-Same goes for your body and overall self-confidence.
+Body dysmorphia is an overall dissatisfaction with your body coupled with low self-esteem, leaving many people feeling critical of their body.
 You can find yourself spending an extraordinary amount of time thinking about your size, weight, and criticizing body parts you don’t like over and over.
 Comparison becomes a norm and you find yourself at the loosing end of each social media check, TV or magazine, or just with your own day to day interactions with others.

 So, how do you stop this?
 Most of my work gleans from the Principles of Intuitive Eating and how to apply them to your life.
 The purpose is to finally make peace with food, mind, and body.
 The end goal is to finding joy again with food, have an overall sense of balance and well-being with your body, nourishing yourself in a self-caring way, and not allowing food, exercise, and negative body talk to consume you.

 Schedule an appointment with me today and we can work through the thoughts and feelings that are keeping you stuck.
 Let’s heal the relationship with food, body, and exercise, let’s reduce the chaos a noise that takes over such a large part of your mind, and most importantly let’s make food part of your life, not your whole life.

 Treatment for Exercise Addiction, Body Dysmorphia, & More in Huntersville